 counseling and family therapy can follow similar rules.

-- the client must pay the practitioner
+- a client must pay the practitioner

-- the client must trust the practitioner
+- a client must trust the practitioner

-- the client must obey the practitioner
+- a client must obey the practitioner

 Read the advertising for coaches, counselors